Crowdys Hill Sixth Form

 All students will be allocated to a tutor group.
 This will allow them to start and end the day with a familiar face.
 The tutor is also the point of contact for the student and their parents.
 During tutor time, students will focus their day, and learn about personal development topics, such as, healthy living, personal care and relationships.

-Must have a current Education Health Care Plan (formally Statements of Educational Needs).
+Must have a current Education Health Care Plan.

 Must be considered to have Moderate Learning Difficulties with other complex needs.
 The young person’s main need is usually social and cognition.